AlkemiNetwork/alkemi-earn-contracts/README.md

 ## Get Started

-For local development of `alkemi-earn-protocol` you can setup the development environment on your machine.
+For local development of `alkemi-earn-contracts` you can setup the development environment on your machine.

 ### Local development